MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernanceAccessReviewHistoryDefinition.md

     - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
     - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.
   - `[CreatedDateTime <DateTime?>]`: Timestamp when the access review definition was created.
   - `[Decisions <String[]>]`: Determines which review decisions will be included in the fetched review history data if specified.
 Optional on create.
-All decisions will be included by default if no decisions are provided on create.
+All decisions are included by default if no decisions are provided on create.
 Possible values are: approve, deny, dontKnow, notReviewed, and notNotified.
   - `[DisplayName <String>]`: Name for the access review history data collection.
 Required.
   - `[DownloadUri <String>]`:
   - `[FulfilledDateTime <DateTime?>]`:
   - `[Instances <IMicrosoftGraphAccessReviewHistoryInstance[]>]`: If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
-A definition that does not recur will have exactly one instance.
+A definition that doesn't recur will have exactly one instance.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[DownloadUri <String>]`: Uri which can be used to retrieve review history data.
+    - `[DownloadUri <String>]`: Uri that can be used to retrieve review history data.
 This URI will be active for 24 hours after being generated.
 Required.
     - `[ExpirationDateTime <DateTime?>]`: Timestamp when this instance and associated data expires and the history is deleted.
 Required.
     - `[FulfilledDateTime <DateTime?>]`: Timestamp when all of the available data for this instance was collected.
 This will be set after this instance's status is set to done.
 Required.
-    - `[ReviewHistoryPeriodEndDateTime <DateTime?>]`: Timestamp, reviews ending on or before this date will be included in the fetched history data.
+    - `[ReviewHistoryPeriodEndDateTime <DateTime?>]`: Timestamp, reviews ending on or before this date are in the fetched history data.
-    - `[ReviewHistoryPeriodStartDateTime <DateTime?>]`: Timestamp, reviews starting on or after this date will be included in the fetched history data.
+    - `[ReviewHistoryPeriodStartDateTime <DateTime?>]`: Timestamp, reviews starting on or after this date are in the fetched history data.
     - `[RunDateTime <DateTime?>]`: Timestamp when the instance's history data is scheduled to be generated.
     - `[Status <String>]`: accessReviewHistoryStatus
   - `[ReviewHistoryPeriodEndDateTime <DateTime?>]`: A timestamp.
 Reviews ending on or before this date will be included in the fetched history data.
 Only required if scheduleSettings is not defined.
   - `[ReviewHistoryPeriodStartDateTime <DateTime?>]`: A timestamp.
 Reviews starting on or before this date will be included in the fetched history data.
-Only required if scheduleSettings is not defined.
+Only required if scheduleSettings isn't defined.
   - `[ScheduleSettings <IMicrosoftGraphAccessReviewHistoryScheduleSettings>]`: accessReviewHistoryScheduleSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Recurrence <IMicrosoftGraphPatternedRecurrence>]`: patternedRecurrence